-Dr. Jonkman, originally from Bethlehem PA, attended the University of Pittsburgh School of Pharmacy, receiving her PharmD in 2006.
+Dr. Jonkman, received her PharmD in 2006 from the University of Pittsburgh School of Pharmacy.
 She subsequently began a two-year residency program at UPMC St. Margaret focusing in pharmacy practice, family medicine, and faculty development, completing the two-year combined pharmacy practice-family medicine specialty residency in 2008.
 She received her MPH from the University of Pittsburgh in 2012.

 As a faculty member, Dr. Jonkman has practiced in a variety of underserved settings, currently at the Birmingham Free Clinic and the Salvation Army Harbor Light Center.
 Outside of the United States, she provides clinical support and teaching at the University of Namibia.
 She also supports clinical practice development and research with Shoulder to Shoulder Pittsburgh-San Jose (Honduras), and University of the Philippines/Philippine General Hospital (working with Dr. Edsel Salvana).